timofey256/debugger-enhanced-code-completion/README.md

  - **Batch Mode**.
 Collects all debugging information upfront and generates complete function in a single LLM call.

  - **Interactive Mode**.
 Model has full control over the debugging process.
 It can collect all the necessary data by stepping through the functions.

+### Base models

+We will evaluate our system on several LLM base models: Claude 3.5/3.7, GPT family (4o, o1, possibly others) and DeepSeek R1.

 ## User Interface Specification